rgoldschmid/web24-exercise-3/README.md

     ... more buttons for *Comedy*, *Drama*, *Fantasy* ...
 * *Romance*: the last button, will load movies with genre *Romance*

-Add click handlers to all buttons that call the function `loadMovies(...)`, which is already implemented in `index.js`.
+Add click handlers to all buttons that call the function `loadMovies()`, which is already implemented in `index.js`.

 ### Task 2: Applying Grid Template Areas to lay out our overview page, make the genre buttons work